chinapedia/wikipedia.abstract.en/Page/Bluetongue_disease.md

 Signs

-FCO-brebis.jpg Bluetongue_in_Captive_Yak.gif infected with _Bluetongue virus_.
+infected with _Bluetongue virus_.
 Tongue is swollen, cyanotic, and protruding from the mouth.]]
 In sheep, BTV causes an acute disease with high morbidity and mortality.
 BTV also infects goats, cattle and other domestic animals as well as wild ruminants (for example, blesbuck, white-tailed deer, elk, and pronghorn antelope).[2]

 Major signs are high fever, excessive salivation, swelling of the face and tongue and cyanosis of the tongue.
 Swelling of the lips and tongue gives the tongue its typical blue appearance, though this sign is confined to a minority of the animals.
 Nasal signs may be prominent, with nasal discharge and stertorous respiration.